gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

     1. Sleep for `5s`.
     1. Repeat.

-In this example, a request from the runner's process is made every 5 seconds.
+In this example, a job request from the runner's process is made every five seconds.
-If `runner-1` and `runner-2` are connected to the same GitLab instance, this GitLab instance also receives a new request from this runner every 5 seconds.
+If `runner-1` and `runner-2` are connected to the same GitLab instance, this GitLab instance also receives a new request from this runner every five seconds.

-Between the first request for `runner-1` and second request for `runner-1` there are two sleep periods.
-Each one takes 5 seconds, so it's approximately 10 seconds between subsequent requests for `runner-1`.
+Two sleep periods occur between the first and second requests for `runner-1`.
+Each period takes five seconds, so it's approximately 10 seconds between subsequent requests for `runner-1`.
 The same applies for `runner-2`.

 If you define more runners, the sleep interval is smaller.
 However, a request for a runner is